DataJuggler/PythonClassCreator/README.md

 *Instructions:*
 Start the project and enter a class name, then add one or more properties.
 To add a property, click the Add button, then enter a Property Name, and a default value.

-All properties default to NoneType, however if you know your property is an integer, give it a value such as 0, or for a boolean enter False (or True) or whatever is required for your use case.
+All properties default to Default Value: None, however if you know your property is an integer, give it a value such as 0, or for a boolean enter False (or True) or whatever is required for your use case and this value is set in the constructor.

 I have code generated 100's of C# classes, this was my first Python project, so I do not make any claims as this is best way, it just works for me.